Oracle VMware Licensing in 2024 – We Can Help You Win

 Here are three things customers are doing now to win this fight with Oracle.

 1. Embrace ambiguity.
 Oracle contracts are ambiguous to a fault.
 That is a feature of Oracle and not a bug.
 Everyone wants their contracts to be crystal clear and airtight.
 Unfortunately, we don’t see that with Oracle.
 Having ambiguous contractual language allows you to make a reasonable interpretation of your license position.
 That’s all you can do in an ambiguous state – be reasonable.
 Vagary gives you options.
-The reality is there is no right way or wrong way to license Oracle when running on VMware.
+The reality is there is no right way or wrong way to license Oracle on VMware.
 They can all be right, and they can all be wrong; Schrödinger’s license.
 The key is preparing your position and forcing the other side to defend theirs.
 That’s what Oracle does to you and that’s what you can do to Oracle.

 1. Go on the offensive.
 Don’t wait for Oracle to attack your licensing position.
 If you are questioned by Oracle, either in an official audit or quasi audit, probe Oracle’s position and make them show you where in the contract it says you have to license in a certain manner.
 Don’t let them pull a sleight of hand and show you non-contractual fake policies.
 Stick to the contract.
 You know how easy it is to blow a hole in Oracle LMS’s license arguments?
 Answer: too easy.
 Once it’s clear that Oracle’s position is illusory, then you insert your position.
 It’s not about proving you are right, it’s about showing they can’t prove you are wrong.
 I know, it’s a crazy way to look at this, but that’s what Oracle forces you to do.
 Remember, before you hand Oracle any information on your product usage, require Oracle to state their license positioning on VMware.
 Refute that, have them concede to your position, then you can proceed with the audit.
 Don’t ever hand information to Oracle if you’re not in agreement on the basic licensing rules.